 A command is a 32-bit structure with fields assigned as shown in Figure 1.
+If V is SET, the command is vendor specific.
+If V is CLEAR, the command is not vendor specific.

 Figure 1 - Command Format

 Table 11 - TPM Command Format Fields Description